EarlGlynn/MIMIC-III-Exploration/README.md

 # Exploring MIMIC-III Critical Care Database

-The examples in this repository build in the information from the [MIMIC-III: Getting Started](https://github.com/EarlGlynn/MIMIC-III-Getting-Started) repository.
+The examples in this repository build o the information from the [MIMIC-III: Getting Started](https://github.com/EarlGlynn/MIMIC-III-Getting-Started) repository.

+PowerPoint slides are in the root directory in both .pptx and .pdf formats.

 ## Repository Directories